Rethinking Code Complexity Through the Lens of Large Language Models: Related Work

-Despite these advances, existing studies largely rely on traditional complexity metrics and implicitly assume that such measures faithfully reflect the difficulty encountered by LLMs.
+Despite these advances, existing studies still rely primarily on traditional complexity metrics and implicitly assume that such measures adequately reflect the difficulty encountered by LLMs.
 No prior work has introduced a complexity metric explicitly designed to model how LLMs perceive and process code.
 Our work addresses this gap by proposing a model-aware complexity metric grounded in the representational and computational characteristics of large language models.